Dollar Bill Used for Car Jacking Attacks? - Internet/Facebook Rumour

 Of course one could speculate that someone - after reading the fake warning we linked to above - entered their car, saw the perfectly harmless flyer attached to their windshield and wrongfully assumed that they were a probable target to this non-existent type of attack.

 Either way, we do not recommend circulating this message.
 It is unlikely that this method of carjacking would ever be remotely prolific since it relies on several risky assumptions for it to be successful.
-For example it relies on a victim not seeing the attached "money" on their windshield before entering their car, it relies on the victim seeing the "money" before they set off, it relies on the victim willing to get out of their car to remove the "money" and it also requires an attacker to lay in wait for a victim to return.
+For example it relies on a victim not seeing the attached "money" on their windshield before entering their car, it relies on the victim seeing the "money" before they set off, it relies on the victim willing to get out of their car to remove the "money" and it also requires an attacker to lay in wait for a victim to return for an indefinite amount of time.
 These factors would strongly suggest that this type of attack would be inefficient and rarely, if at all, employed.
 Taking this into account along with the fact that we have seen no legitimate warnings about this attack, it is not recommended to circulate this message.

 Whilst it is always recommended to be vigilant when entering or exiting your car, passing around false warnings that do not appear to be occurring is simply counterproductive.
 If you want to help your friends and online contacts when it comes to carjacking, the best way to do this is to circulate genuine tips and advice that focus on real threats, not imaginary ones, like these tips from CrimeStoppers UK.